nginxinc/kubernetes-ingress/docs/content/installation/pulling-ingress-controller-image.md

 3. Tag and push the image to your private registry.

-   - Make sure to run the `docker login` command first to log in to the registry.
+   - Make sure to run the `docker login <my-docker-registry>` command first to log in to the registry.
    - Replace `<my-docker-registry>` in the examples below with the correct path to your private Docker registry.

    ```